Abheeshta-P/EvalEase/README.md

-Got it bro 👌
-I’ll rewrite your **EvalEase README** in a cleaner, step-by-step way so that anyone can install and run it without confusion.

-Here’s the updated version 👇

----

 # 🧩 EvalEase

 EvalEase is a training feedback collection portal designed to gather and analyze participant feedback after training sessions.